sk-ys/redmine_extra_notes/README.md

 ## Features

-- When adding a note, use the "Extra Notes" checkbox to mark it as extra.
-- Extra notes show the `[EXTRA]` label by default.
-- The label for extra notes is customizable in the plugin settings.
+- Manage multiple extra note categories (each can be enabled/disabled).
+- Choose a category from a dropdown when adding or editing a note.
-- Updates the issue history tab behavior:
+- Each category has its own marker label and optional history tab label.
+- Categories can be reordered in settings (drag and drop).
+- History tabs can be enabled or disabled per category:
    - **Notes**: shows normal notes only.
-  - **Extra Notes**: shows extra notes only.
+   - **Extra Notes #N**: shows notes for that category only.
-  - This tab can be enabled or disabled in the plugin settings.

 ## Installation